COSC-499-W2023/year-long-project-team-1/team_log.md

 -   Update sign in flow to work with custom UI
 -   Decide on video processing flow
 -   Update video processing flow
+-   Add user search functionality when create new appointment

 ### 📋 Milestone Review